CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise 1: Understanding the Lifecycle of Model Development.md

 1. To facilitate node configuration and fine-tuning, a visual representation of the workflow structure is provided through a DAG (Directed Acyclic Graph) graph.
 This graph showcases the connectivity and dependencies between nodes, providing a clear overview of the entire workflow.

 ### Task 1.3: Explore the tools available in prompt flow

+In this task, you will explore the tools available in Prompt Flow within Azure AI Studio.

 1. Tools are the fundamental building blocks of a flow.